 A series of tables and figures were created to illustrate the habitat mapping approach and also the analyses that will be conducted from the data.
-Figure 9.9-16 shows an example of how habitat will be visually mapped from a GIS layer.
-An example of the raw database is shown in Table 9.9-5.
-The GIS database will create a hierarchical table that will be used to summarize the proportion of habitat by mapped unit of length (Table 9.9-6).
-The tiered approach will allow for summaries at all 5 levels to support resource study planning.
+Figure 9.9-17 shows an example of how habitat will be visually mapped from a GIS layer.
+An example of the raw database is shown in Table 9.9-6.
+The GIS database will create a hierarchical table that will be used to summarize the proportion of habitat by mapped unit of length (Tables 9.9-7 and 9.9-8).
+The tiered approach will allow for summaries at all five levels to support resource study planning.
 The table will also provide individual identification of all unique habitat types.
-Also, edge-length will be calculated to identify sections of river with relatively higher complexity (i.e. more channels result in more shoreline habitat).
 This information will be important to understand how to best represent the Upper River.

 Several controls will be established to ensure that the habitat mapping effort is both precise and accurate.
-Habitat typing will be conducted by no more than two unique GIS technicians to ensure typed habitat is consistent.
+Habitat typing will be conducted by no more than two GIS technicians to ensure typed habitat is consistent.
 Examples of specific aerial images of habitat as related to the levels will be created.
 These examples will be reviewed and confirmed by the technical lead and provide a voucher reference to help identify habitat types.
 Also, all typed data will be identified as having clear or turbid water to better identify slough habitat and correct any habitat typing errors.
 Final habitat typing will be reviewed by the technical lead to ensure consistency and accurate habitat mapping.

 In addition to the remote mapping, on-the-ground truthing and refinement will occur.
-In 2013, a subset of off channel and main channel habitat units will be ground mapped and will include metrics described for tributaries, e.g. depth, width, wood, cover, etc, as appropriate for off-channel and main channel habitats.
-[THE FOLLOWING TEXT DESCRIBING MESOHABITAT SAMPLING WILL BE REFINED IN RSP] Five to ten main channel mesohabitat units and five to ten off-channel habitats units of each type will be randomly selected for sub-sampling.
-If there are fewer than the selected number all units of that habitat type all will be sub-sampled.
+In 2013, a subset of off-channel and main channel habitat units will be ground-mapped and will include metrics described for tributaries, e.g., depth, width, wood, cover, etc., as appropriate, for off-channel and main channel habitats.
+Five to ten main channel mesohabitat units and five to ten off-channel habitat units of each type will be randomly selected for sub-sampling.
+If there is fewer than the selected number, all units of that habitat type all will be sub-sampled.

-9.9.5.4.2 Middle River Mainstem
+9.9.5.4.2.
+Middle River Mainstem

-The Middle River mainstem will be mapped in similar fashion to the Upper River.
-The hierarchical tiered classification system will be implemented to identify habitat from aerial still imagery, LIDAR, and aerial videography.
+The Middle River mainstem will be mapped in similar fashion to the Upper River mainstem.
+The hierarchical tiered classification system will be implemented to identify habitat from aerial still imagery, LiDAR, and aerial videography.
 The Middle River habitat data will also be used by the Instream Flow study to establish habitat complexity and frequency.
-All habitat segments will be identified using a mid-channel line, which will provide habitat length; however, off-channel slough habitat will separately be drawn in an area (polygon) in the Middle River to identify the size of each slough and better characterize slough diversity for Instream Flow study needs.
+All habitat segments will be identified using a mid-channel line, which will provide habitat length; however, offchannel slough habitat will be drawn separately in an area (polygon) in the Middle River to identify the size of each slough and better characterize slough diversity for Instream Flow Study needs.
 Area mapping will be reported separately from the linear database.